avo-hq/docs.avohq.io/docs/3.0/fields/trix.md

 ## Remove attachment attributes

 By default, Trix will add some meta-data in the editor (filename, filesize, and URL) when adding an attachment.
 You might not need those to be present in the document.
 You can hide them using `hide_attachment_filename`, `hide_attachment_filesize`, and `hide_attachment_url`.

+## Active Storage

+Trix integrates seamlessly with Active Storage.
+When you use it with a plain database column on a record table (not with Action Text) you have to set the `attachment_key` option (documented above).

+## Action Text

+Trix integrates seamlessly with Action Text.
+It will automatically work with Action Text as well and it won't require you to add an `attachment_key`.

+## Demo app

+We prepared a [demo](https://trix.avodemo.com/) to showcase Trix's abilities to work with Action Text and Active Storage.